 A long text field is great when you need to keep notes or multiple lines of text in each record.
 You can enter new lines into a long text field, and even @mention a collaborator inside the text.

-Expanding a long text field gives you plenty of room:
+Expanding a long text field (which you can do by clicking the expand cell button or by using the keyboard shortcut ShiftSpace) gives you plenty of room:

 An attachment field allows you to attach multiple files directly to your Airtable records.
 If the file is an image, the cell will show a nice image thumbnail of the files you've attached.